okwon78/Image2Vec/README.md

 model.compile(optimizer=sgd, loss='categorical_crossentropy', metrics=['accuracy'])
 ```
 I split all the data into train and validation.
 In general, train, validation and test dataset are required to estimate model performance or to compare other models
-However, I don't care about measuring model performance.
+However, I don't care about measuring model performance among models.
 So I only split the dataset into train and validation.

 ```python
 cb_checkpointer = ModelCheckpoint(filepath=self.trained_weights_path, monitor='val_loss', save_best_only=True, mode='auto')